vido4790/GoTHa/README.md

 $ python GoTHa.py
 ```

+## FAQ
+Q. Can I open the envelopes now?
+A. NO.

+Q. When can I open the envelopes?
+A. When you solve the corresponding puzzle.
+Patience.

 ## How to Create Puzzles
+**Note**: This section is only for creating the puzzles, not solving them.

 To create the puzzles please follow the following steps:
 1. Decide on the number of levels.
 2. Create n directories in `resources/inputs` for the n levels.
 Name each directory with the level number, starting with 1.